oleganza/CoreBitcoin/GLOSSARY.md

 ### XBT

 Informal currency code for 1 Bitcoin (defined as 100 000 000 *Satoshis*).
 Some people proposed using it for 0.01 Bitcoin to avoid confusion with *BTC*.
-Recently it was reported that it is used in Bloomberg terminal to display Bitcoin price ticker.
+There were rumors that Bloomberg tests XBT as a ticker for 1 Bitcoin, but currently there is only ticker XBTFUND for SecondMarket's Bitcoin Investment Trust.
 See also *BTC*.

 ### 0-Confirmation (Zero-Confirmation)